roob-p/SuperAdminLauncher/docs/README.md

   - `Win`+`Alt`+`Left Mouseclick`
   - `Win`+`Alt`+`r`
 - You can change the hotkeys in `config.ini`.
 Avoid keys like `ctrl` (already used by windows for multiple selections) and `shift` (also used for file selections).
- You can find the hexadecimal values for the keys here: [Values Table.md](./Values%20Table.md) or https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes
+ You can find the hexadecimal values for the keys here: [Values Table.md](./Values%20Table.md) or [Microsoft Virtaul Key Codes](https://learn.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes)
 - `Super Admin Launcher Resident` is the tray-resident script.
 - `Super Admin Launcher Container` allows you to launch programs by dragging and dropping files onto it.
 You can find it on desktop.
 - You can also use `Super Admin Launcher` by a `(non admin) command prompt`: